clarepins/Makersbnb/README.md

 To run the app use the command `rackup` in the terminal and visit the port specified in the terminal, in a browser (e.g. 'localhost:9292').

+## Running Tests

+The application uses Rspec for unit tests and Capybara for feature tests.
+To run both sets of tests run `rspec` from the root directory.
+Test coverage will also be shown, using Simplecov.

 ## Specifications
 Headline specifications
 Any signed-up user can list a new space.